Anatomy of a Murder-1959

 Grade: B+

-It is deeper and more complex than that.
+It is more profound and more complex than that.

 Starring James Stewart as an everyman defense attorney, the film, shot effectively in black and white, pushed barriers for its time by using certain words such as “rape” and “panties” that were never spoken in films before this time.